El Salvador–France relations

-El Salvador–France relations are the current and historical relations between the Republic of El Salvador and the French Republic.
-Both nations are members of the United Nations.
+El Salvador and France have maintained diplomatic relations since 1858.
+The two nations maintain a close dialogue on Central American regional integration, democratic security, good governance, the rule of law, as well as development aid, among other issues.
+Both are also members of the United Nations.

 History

 In 1841, El Salvador obtained its independence after the dissolution of the Federal Republic of Central America.
 On 2 January 1858, El Salvador and France established diplomatic relations with the signing of a Treaty of Friendship, Commerce and Navigation.
 Soon afterwards, a few French people migrated to El Salvador.
 In 1943, French author Antoine de Saint-Exupéry published The Little Prince.
-In the book, the Prince's kindhearted but petulant and vain rose was inspired by Saint-Exupéry's Salvadoran wife, Consuelo de Saint Exupéry, with the small home planet of the Prince being inspired by El Salvador.
+In the book, the Prince's kindhearted but petulant and vain rose was inspired by Saint-Exupéry's Salvadoran wife, Consuelo de Saint-Exupéry, with the small home planet of the Prince being inspired by El Salvador.

 In 1981, during the Salvadoran Civil War, France (along with Mexico) recognized that the Salvadoran rebels (FMLN) represented a sector of the population and, therefore, they had the right to participate in a political solution to the civil war.
 It was the first time that two governments, without breaking diplomatic relations with the Junta of El Salvador, formally recognized the existence of a legitimate opposition force that must participate in any solution to the crisis.
 Peace was established between the FMLN and the Salvadoran government with the signing of the Chapultepec Peace Accords in 1992.
 In 2012, France commemorated the 20th anniversary of the signing of the peace accords in Paris and was attended by Salvadoran Foreign Minister Hugo Martínez.

-Both nations maintain a close dialogue on Central American regional integration, democratic security, good governance, the rule of law, as well as development aid; among other issues.
 In October 2013, both nations celebrated 155 years of diplomatic relations.
 In April 2016, French Envoy, Jean-Pierre Bel, paid a visit to El Salvador and met with President Salvador Sánchez Cerén.
 In October 2016, Salvadoran Foreign Minister Hugo Martínez paid a second visit to France where he signed an agreement between both nations to facilitate the financing operations of Proparco, a subsidiary of the French Development Agency (AFD), in El Salvador.